Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Numerical Results

-This section presents the results obtained when using oblivious sparse embeddings with $s>1$ for three matrices of dimension $200\times 10000$: the random outlier matrix, the random low rank matrix, and an ill conditioned matrix, the Fiedler matrix.
-The embedding dimension used is l = $\left\lfloor 2 \cdot \sM \cdot \log(\sM) \right\rfloor$ and the sparsity parameter is $s=6$.
-Figures \ref{ROM2}--\ref{fiedler_matrix} show the singular values of $R_{11}$, $\sigma_{i}(R_{11})$ and the singular values of $A$, $\sigma_{i}(A)$, with $R_{11}$ resulting from \RandWSQR{} and QRCP respectively.
-These results show that, in the random outlier and Fiedler case, the singular values $\sigma_{i}(R_{11})$ for both \RandWSQR{} and QRCP are nearly identical to the corresponding singular values $\sigma_{i}(A)$.
-This can also be seen in Figure \ref{fig:fig1} where the minimum, maximum, and median of the ratios $\sigma_{i}(R_{11})/\sigma_{i}(A)$ for both factorizations are close to $1$.
+This section presents the results obtained when using oblivious sparse embeddings with $s>1$ and Leverage Score Sparsified (LESS) embeddings for four matrices: three of dimension $200\times 10000$( the random outlier matrix, the random low rank matrix, and an ill conditioned matrix, the Fiedler matrix) and Genomic dataset matrix of size $400\times 239322$.
+For the OSE framework, the embedding dimension is set to $\ell = \left\lfloor 2 \cdot \sM \cdot \log(\sM) \right\rfloor$ with sparsity parameter $s=6$.
+For the LESS framework, we use \texttt{LESS-IND-ROWS} variant with parameter $q=0.1$ \cite{chenakkod2024optimal}.
+Figures \ref{fig:results_s>1}(a)--\ref{fig:results_s>1}(d) show the singular values of $R_{11}$, $\sigma_{i}(R_{11})$ and the singular values of $A$, $\sigma_{i}(A)$, with $R_{11}$ resulting from \RandWSQR{} and QRCP respectively.
+The table in Figure \ref{fig:results_s>1} shows the median of $p$, which is the corresponding size of $\tilde{A}_{1}$, across these four test cases for both OSE and LESS embeddings.
+Across all test matrices, LESS performs similarly to OSE but has significantly smaller size $p$.
+Regarding the singular value approximation, these results show that in both the random outlier and Fiedler case, the singular values $\sigma_{i}(R_{11})$ for both \RandWSQR{} (under OSE and LESS configurations) and QRCP are nearly identical to the corresponding singular values $\sigma_{i}(A)$.
+This can also be seen in Figure \ref{fig:summary_barcharts} where the minimum, maximum, and median of the ratios $\sigma_{i}(R_{11})/\sigma_{i}(A)$ for all three factorizations are close to $1$.
 In the random low rank matrix, the singular values $\sigma_{i}(R_{11})$ obtained from \RandWSQR{} are not close to the exact singular values, but still align with QRCP.